SynixeTactical/Documents/organization/constitution.md

-# Constitution of the Synixe Tactical Community
+# Constitution of Synixe Contractors

 ## Section 1 - Name

-The name of this organization shall be "Synixe Tactical Community", in shorthand and hereby referred to as "Synixe Tactical".
+The name of this organization shall be "Synixe Contractors Community".
 Synixe is to be pronounced as IPA: /sɪnɪks/

 ## Section 2 - Purpose

-The purpose of Synixe Tactical is to provide a relaxed, fair and organized environment for an online community.
+The purpose of Synixe Contractors is to provide a relaxed, fair and organized environment for an online community.
 This constitution shall be used to keep the organization committed to that goal and shall not be changed in such a way that compromises that core value.

 ## Section 3 - Membership